eagle

-During the time I served, I observed soldiers who saw purpose in the mission in Vietnam, and their jobs typically took precedence over spit and polish.
+During the time I served, I observed soldiers who saw purpose in their mission and were thankful for a job that took precedence over spit and polish.
 No matter where, soldiers bitch and moan (especially lower enlisted) at just being in uniform.

-Most people I hear from are more judicious in their queries and want to know about my experience in Vietnam as it relates to how well we were executing our mission, our motivation, and so forth.
 I was In-Country Jan.
 67 to Jan.
 68, and I can speak assuredly about my unit: 1st Cavalry Division.
+(Had I been serving say, in 1970, or with a different unit, I might have a different attitude toward the war.)
 Although my tour in Vietnam was no easy ride, I was honored to have served; especially as a member of The First Team.

 You will remember, from previous chapters, that I traveled extensively while in the 1st Cav and was on the ground with the troops during several operations.
 I had practically unfettered access from the PFC to the CG (Commanding General) and to classified information.
 I believe that — as an unassuming, ordinary soldier — I was more likely to get my subjects to speak freely and give me unfiltered responses.

-So, when I impart my opinion and observations, you can trust I am in a position to do so.
+When I share my opinions and observations, you can trust that I am in a position to do so.

-As for our morale and fighting spirit when I was on the ground in 1967; The 1st Cavalry Division (Airmobile) with its 16,000 Skytroopers, 434 choppers; Infantry, Artillery, Engineers, Scouts, Airborne, Rangers, Reconnaissance and other specially trained troopers was a motivated and lethal fighting force in Vietnam.
-We were The First Team, gung-ho and kicking ass.* There was a bounty on our men; the VC/NVA offered a monetary reward for the capture, dead or alive, of any 1st Air Cavalry combat soldier!
+When I was on the ground in 1967, we, the 1st Cavalry Division (Airmobile), with its 16,000 Skytroopers, 434 choppers, Infantry, Artillery, Engineers, Scouts, Airborne, Rangers, Reconnaissance, and other specially trained troopers, were a motivated and lethal fighting force.
+We were The First Team, gung-ho and kicking ass.* There was a bounty on our men; the VC/NVA offered a monetary reward for the capture of a 1st Air Cavalry combat soldier!

 Below is a tribute to Combat & Support Units of the fighting 1st Cavalry in Vietnam,The First Team:

 2nd Battalion, 5th Cav.
 Ironhorse.
-Relief at Ia Drang, fighting in Khe Sanh, Bong Son and DMZ.
+Relief at Ia Drang, fighting in Khe Sanh, Bong Son, A Shau Valley and DMZ.
 I spent time in the field with this unit.

 Fifth Cav.
 Fatalities about 800 men.